 - Has the government ever held public consultations on the Heritage Fund?

 - How do I find out more?

 The Alberta Heritage Savings Trust Fund is unique to Alberta.
 No other province has such a fund.

 The Heritage Fund is Alberta’s main long-term savings fund.
 Originally, the Fund was established to collect a portion of Alberta’s non-renewable resource revenue for future generations.
 The Fund today produces income which supports government programs essential to Albertans like health care and education.
 In recent years, the fund’s net income has been used to support government programs, but a new savings policy announced on March 7, 2013 will see the fund eventually retain all its income by 2016-17.

-The Fund has a legislated provision for retaining a portion of its income for inflation-proofing.
-Current projections are for $178 million to be retained in the Fund for inflation-proofing in 2013-14.
+The Fund has a legislated provision for retaining a portion of its income for inflation-proofing. $193 million was retained in the Fund for inflation-proofing in 2013-14.